-OTHT 1 and Prophets: Sample Paper Review.
-Review sample papers from OT 211 and 311 to identify how to structure the paper, evaluate evidence, and make interpretive decisions.
+OTHT 2 and Poetry & Wisdom: Sample Paper Review.
+Review sample papers from OT 223 and 323 to identify how to structure the paper, evaluate evidence, and make interpretive decisions.

 PHD/THM PROGRAM SCHEDULE

 Roundtables offer advanced graduate students the opportunity to interact with faculty on contemporary issues and academic concerns, dinner included.
-The following roundtables are scheduled for Fall 2013:
+The following roundtables are scheduled for Spring 2014:

-The Pastor-Scholar Writing in Ministry, with Rev. Rick Phillips
+The Pastor-Scholar Writing in Ministry, with Dr. Rick Phillips

 In the PhD/ThM forum, students deliver papers and receive feedback from their peers.
 Its purpose is to help students gain experience presenting their work in a conference-style setting.
 Feedback can help the writer improve content and clarify ideas before submitting for courses or for publication.